bborncr/FeatherM0-TTN-Getting-Started/README.md

 * Modify the library directly so that it will work in the US915 band and with our specific radio.
 * In the example sketch, modify the Device EUI, Application EUI and Application Key parameters taken from The Things Network registration.
 * In the example sketch, modify the pin mapping specifically for the Feather M0.
+* In the example sketch, add the lines that select the US915 sub band used by TTN gateways.
 ---
 ### Required hardware modifications for the Feather M0 LoRA
 * Cut 78mm of wire and solder to the pin marked `Ant.`.
 This is a 1/4 wave dipole for 915MHz.